MoniPar/tailors_thimble/README.md

         Problem: The navbar active class was not working.
 The active class should be applied to each link when clicked but I could see in devTools that it was stuck on home.

         Solution: From the search I conducted I understood that because we are requesting the page as a url in django, we need to specify this request.
 The best way I found that made sense to me was to use 'if statements' in the base template itself.
 This [Stackoverflow question](https://stackoverflow.com/questions/32931436/active-tag-on-bootstrap-with-django) suggested to check if the URL matches using `request.resolver_match.url_name`.
 This is not a very DRY solution but it worked.
-The following code shows how to add it to the home page link - it needs to be done so for each link in the navbar.
+The following code shows how to add it to the home page link - it needs to be done like so for each link in the navbar.
         ```
         <li class="nav-item {% if request.resolver_match.url_name == 'home-page' %}active{% endif %}">
             <a class="nav-link" href="{% url 'home-page' %}">Home<span class="sr-only">(current)</span></a>